jdan/wordle.ml/README.md

 These candidates are sorted by a very rough heuristic:
 * For each letter, add the number of times that letter appears in any word
 * Multiply by the number of unique letters (more letters means more clues!)

-Many of the words returned by the program (those in `/usr/share/dict/words` on my MacBook) are not in Wordle's dictionary.
-Just go down the list until you hit one.

 #### rules reference